Executive Summary

 Tactical PositioningLong-term diversification has been the standard investment motto to enhance returns and reduce volatility.
 Sometimes, investors struggle to determine the appropriate asset mix based on changing objectives, market cycles, and correlations.
 Victor Zhou researched this dilemma, especially given recent challenges to the global 60% equity/40% bond portfolio amid a high inflation regime.
 The correlation between stocks and bonds remains elevated, US equity valuations appear stretched versus global equities, and commodities remain broadly under owned versus equities.
 Despite high uncertainty in the current market cycle, new trends may emerge, presenting both challenges and opportunities for diversified portfolios.

 Victor's research showed that adding trend following to portfolio comprised of global equities (US, DM ex-US and EM), an active equity sector rotation sleeve, global bonds, and commodities is an agile alternative to the standard global 60/40 portfolio.
 The commodity sleeve is an important addition because of its ability to produce a roughly 8% annualized total return with lower volatility and a higher Sharpe Ratio (risk-adjusted return) versus a global 60/40 portfolio, according to research by AQR.
 We also noticed lower historical correlations between commodities and bonds, especially during times of inflation uncertainty.
 Commodities are also advantageous to balanced portfolios when economic growth surprises to the upside despite the potential for higher inflation.
 The trend following process is designed to allocate to each asset class segment when there is improving relative strength and momentum.
 Selections within each segment are made on a relative basis between holdings and versus the sleeve's benchmark.
 This process ensures optimal positioning without having to forecast economic regimes.
-Currently, the model remains overweight US equities with no allocation to bonds and commodities.
-This is because there is no shift in relative strength outside of US equities despite some signs of short-term improvement.
-To remove concentration risk in US equities, the model suggests an active allocation to a sector rotation strategy that provides a more equal-weight approach, albeit with a slight tilt to defensive sectors given seasonal volatility.
-Cross-Asset Correlations
+Recent positioning: Currently, the model remains overweight US equities with no allocation to fixed income.
+This is because there is no shift in relative strength in bonds versus equities.
+To remove concentration risk in US equities, the model suggests an active allocation to a sector rotation strategy that provides a more equal-weight approach, especially given relative weakness in tech mega-caps.
+A slight tilt toward international markets was made in Q4 2024 which aligned with positive momentum signals in some markets outside of the US.
+Within commodities, only gold has shown promise in terms of relative strength and momentum.
+The model suggested an allocation tilt toward gold, funded by a reduction in international equities.
+The tactical gold position may provide additional relative strength versus the global fixed income benchmark as correlations decline.
+Generally, a rotation from risk assets to defensive assets would warrant diversification into gold and eventually long-duration Treasuries.
+The slight defensive tilt, however, is more cyclical in nature based on the portfolio's overweight to energy and materials relative to the global 60/40 benchmark.
+This results in an inflation hedge while narrowing the overall equity overweight.
+Correlations between Gold, Stocks, Bonds

 Meet the Team